haisamido/SFDaaS/README.md

 Licensing
 ---------
-SFDaaS is free and is licensed by Haisam K. Ido under the GPL License.
+SFDaaS is free and is licensed by Haisam K. Ido under the LGPL License version 3.0.
 A copy of this license is provided in the LGPL-LICENSE.txt file.

 SFDaaS relies upon Orekit and the Apache commons-math library.